vxzry/d365fo-template/README.md

 ## Getting Started

-1. Clone the repository on your development environment.
+1. Clone (or use the template) the repository on your development environment.
 2. Add your models to the **Metadata** folder.

     Example structure: